fallahn/xygine/Demo/readme.md

 options can be accessed to change the window size and alter the volume.

-When hosting a game servers expect incoming connections on port 40003
+When hosting a game servers expect incoming connections on port 40003.
+This is also true when running a local game, so windows users may see a warning from Windows firewall the first time the game is run.
+Click allow connections on this port to continue.

 ##### Maps
 Maps are simple [Tiled](http://www.mapeditor.org) tmx format maps